-This is my pork shoulder recipe from bringing home a pork shoulder to preparing it with a rub to smoking it up delicious.
+This is my pork shoulder recipe from bringing home a pork shoulder to preparing it with my very own original my very own original rub recipe to smoking it up delicious.
 Now you must understand that an actual pork shoulder is very big and most of us usually only smoke a pork butt or a pork picnic roast which is the two parts of an actual pork shoulder.

 I Prefer the bone in pork butt which normally runs about 8 pounds or so.
 They say the meat is sweeter when it cooks with the bone in and I happen to agree.